South Nave Window #3 – Figures of the Reformation

 In memory of Mary McCoul Buscher, given by her husband, George C. Buscher

 John Calvin (1509 – 1564) is shown at the upper right.
-He produced the “Institutes,” a work which became the standard for the reformed wing of Protestantism.
+He was a Frenchman who produced the “Institutes,” a work which became the standard for the reformed wing of Protestantism.

 John Robinson (1576 – 1625), in the center right, led the Separatists or Pilgrims from England and Leiden, Holland.
 He organized the group which went to America on the Mayflower, but stayed in Holland to minister to those of his flock who remained behind.

 The right predella, at the bottom, shows the Hampton Court Conference in 1604, consisting of a group of scholars under the patronage of King James.
 They produced an official English translation of the Bible.
 The text in the ribbon says, “Authorization of the King James version of the Bible.”